measurement-kit/measurement-kit/doc/api/common/error.md

 The equality and inequality operators allow to compare errors with error codes and with errors.
-Currently, the comparison is *only* performed on the grounds of the error code, hence different error classes having the same error code would be equal, as show in the following snippet of code:
+Currently, the comparison is *only* performed on the grounds of the error code, hence different error classes having the same error code would be equal, as shown in the following snippet of code:

 ```C++
     MK_DEFINE_ERR(7, FooError, "");